-Non-destructive testing (NDT) also known as non-destructive examination (NDE), non-destructive inspection (NDI) and non-destructive evaluation (NDE) is a analysis technique used by industry to evaluate the properties of a material, component, structure or system without causing damage.
+Non-destructive testing (NDT) is a testing and analysis technique used by industry to evaluate the properties of a material, component, structure or system for characteristic differences or welding defects and discontinuities without causing damage to the original part.
+NDT also known as non-destructive examination (NDE), non-destructive inspection (NDI) and non-destructive evaluation (NDE).

 This article is one of a series of TWI frequently asked questions (FAQs).

 This is a passive NDT technique, which relies on detecting the short bursts of ultrasound emitted by active cracks under a load.
 Sensors dispersed over the surface the structure detect the AE.
 It is even possible to detect AE from plasticisation in highly stressed areas before a crack forms.
 Frequently a method for use during proof tests of a pressure vessel, AE testing is also a continuous Structural Health Monitoring (SHM) method, for example on bridges.
 Leaks and active corrosion are detectable AE sources too.